Eunotosaurus: Classification

 The cladogram below follows the most likely result found by another analysis of turtle relationships, published by Rainer Schoch and Hans-Dieter Sues in 2015.
 This study found Eunotosaurus to be an actual early stem-turtle, though other versions of the analysis found weak support for it as a parareptile.

+A 2021 publication suggested that Eunotosaurus is not even a member of the reptile lineage, but instead a synapsid in the clade Caseasauria, based on the researchers' reinterpretations of its anatomy and apparent similarities to these taxa, although this was based on the only known skull of Eunotosaurus at the time, which was distorted during fossilization and poorly prepared.